All in One View

 message on the screen for now.

-code is run from the comand line as the top-level
+code is run from the command line as the top-level

 code environment.